xtimbeau/bleak/README.md

 # bleak
-Botched Legislation for Earth: Assessments and Knowledge.
+Botched Legislation for the Earth: Assessments and Knowledge.
 A collaborative inventory of failed and unsuccessful environmental policies